Morning Note: Market news and an update from American Express

 The company is benefiting from the ongoing shift from cash and cheques to electronic means of payment, and the growth of online retail, contactless, and mobile payment systems.
 We believe the industry is at an inflection point in terms of sales growth driven by the global proliferation of smart devices which provide a way to pay and to be paid.
 The group will also benefit from growth in connected devices and commercial payments.
 In emerging markets, a lack of physical communication infrastructure traditionally provided a barrier to payments growth, but that has been removed by the emergence of mobile phone technology and a government focus on digitalising cash to reduce the black economy.

-Revenue was made up of discount revenue (52% of the total, growing by 5%); net card fees (+20%); service fees and other revenue (+5%); and net interest income (+11%).
+Revenue is made up of discount revenue (51% of the total, growing by 7%); net card fees (+17%); service fees and other revenue (+17%); and net interest income (+12%).
+The group saw continued high levels of customer engagement, acquisitions, and loyalty across its premium card member base.

-Based on the steady spending and credit trends the company has seen to date and the current economic outlook, AmEx is confirming its full-year guidance for revenue growth of 8%-10% and EPS of $15.00- $15.50, equal to growth of 12%-16%, subject to the macroeconomic environment.
+Based on the robust spending and credit trends the company has seen to date and the current economic outlook, AmEx has lifted its full-year guidance to the upper half of its previous target range: revenue growth of 9%-10% (vs. 8%-10% previously) and EPS of $15.20- $15.50 (vs. 15.00-$15.50 previously).

 Source: Bloomberg